pilgrimAeneas/computer-science/README.md

 ## Intro CS

-This course will introduce you to the world of computer science and programming.
-This course gives you a flavor of the material to come.
-If you finish the course wanting more, Computer Science is likely for you!

-**Topics covered**:
-`computation`
-`imperative programming`
-`basic data structures and algorithms`
-`and more`

 Courses | Duration | Prerequisites | Status
 :-- | :--: | :--: | :--:
 [Introduction to Programming and Computer Science](https://cs50.harvard.edu/x/2025/) | 12 weeks | [high school algebra](https://www.khanacademy.org/math/algebra-home) | ✅